 Prototyping - Day Three & four

 At this stage in the Sprint a decision is made to select the most promising direction and the team moves into low-fidelity prototyping for elements of the solution.
 The team is working to create a Minimum Viable Product (MVP) for the demo day.
 Time is short, so only the work that needs to be done is completed (the lean startup approach).
 The team used a Kamban board for project management, prioritising, developing and testing elements where possible.
 We found that coming together regularly to revisit the priorities on the board, working together on a mini-brief, and reviewing each others work was the most effective way to collaborate.
-This saved much wasted effort on prototyping low-priority or optional parts of the solution.
+This saved much wasted effort on prototyping low-priority parts of the solution.
 A second work-in-progress meeting was held at the end of day three to get feedback from the sponsor and stakeholders.

 The outputs of the Sprint process are specific to each challenge.
 In PN's project a service process was created to minimise the effort of the customer by creating a 'one stop shop' and approval process, clear and minimal design guides, other touch points such as parklet signage to invite public use and to identify the parklet host.
 The benefit of the Sprint is that the outcome was streamlined and tailored to Palmerston North's circumstances - not San Franscisco's or some other city that has already developed policy for parklets.
 When difficult decisions needed to be made about which direction to follow the team returned to the challenge definition statement for clarity.